 The propeller is protected in an aperture and hulls of this type usually sail over floating fishing gear and pot buoys with impunity.

-Close-quarters maneuvering, such as wriggly in and out of a marina berth, is not their specialty.
+Close-quarters manoeuvring, such as wriggling in and out of a marina berth, is not their specialty.

-These were the natural development of long fin keels which, whilst retaining their positive attributes, greatly improved maneuverability due to the separation of the keel and the rudder.
+These were the natural development of long fin keels which, whilst retaining their positive attributes, greatly improved manoeuvrability due to the separation of the keel and the rudder.

 The Contessa 32 sketched here is a highly regarded example of these long-fin and skeg-hung rudder sailboats.